akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 `Consumer.plainPartitionedSource`
 (@scala[@scaladoc[Consumer API](akka.kafka.scaladsl.Consumer$)]@java[@scaladoc[Consumer API](akka.kafka.javadsl.Consumer$)])
-and `Consumer.committablePartitionedSource` supports tracking the automatic partition assignment from Kafka.
-When topic-partition is assigned to a consumer this source will emit tuple with assigned topic-partition and a corresponding source.
-When topic-partition is revoked then corresponding source completes.
+and `Consumer.committablePartitionedSource` support tracking the automatic partition assignment from Kafka.
+When a topic-partition is assigned to a consumer, this source will emit a tuple with the assigned topic-partition and a corresponding source.
+When a topic-partition is revoked, the corresponding source completes.

 Backpressure per partition with batch commit: